 The challenges are manifold and intertwined and so are the needs for adaptation.
 Quick fixes cannot be expected.
 But passivity and stalemate will rather enhance risks than help.
 The PfPC Editorial Board invites contributions with concrete conclusions and innovative proposals that aim to facilitate the discussion on the best policy and strategy options for adapting NATO to new challenges.

-Deadline: We accept papers on a rolling basis till the Summer of 2016.
+Deadline: We accept papers on a rolling basis.
 Accepted papers will be published in the next issue of Connections.

 Lead editors for this special issue: